learn-co-curriculum/cssi-5-python-your-language/README.md

 1 - 1 - 1 - 1 - 1
 8 / 0
 ```
 For now, executing a math expression like one of those above should print out the result to the user.
-Math in Cussy should obey the standard order of operations.
+Math in Pythonic should obey the standard order of operations.
 Once you get the basic ones, add more; Python's list is here.
 Add support for parenthesized math operations, so that 7 - 5 - 4 is different than 7 - (5 - 4).
 3. Add logical operators like <, >, <=, >=, ==, and != to Cussy.
 These should yield values of True or False, like Python.
 4. Add the ability to store the result of expressions to named variables and retrieve the value later.
 Code like this should now work:

 ```python
 a = 4 + 5